Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

      set SESSION 1

-Now we can run our post exploit using the "run" or "exploit" command. once the payoad has executed it will create a new session names session 2.
+Now we can run our post exploit using the "run" or "exploit" command.
+Once the payoad has executed it will create a new session names session 2.

 We have our Meterpreter session connected on the target machine now.